sweattep/ancient_quotes/README.md

 >I was sleeping and my heart was awake.
 The voice of my love who was knocking: "Open to me, my sister, my intimate, my innocent dove, for my head is filled with dew and my curls from drops of the night

 >Lord, my heart is not arrogant, nor do I look haughty.
 I do not aspire to great things, nor concern myself with things beyond my ability.
 Instead, I have composed and quieted myself like a weaned child with its mother; I am like a weaned child.

+>By slothful neglect a building will be brought low: and by idleness of the hands the house will fall to pieces.